 Ask your medical team about how to check for ketones, and what level of ketones is dangerous.
-If a diabetic is experiencing DKA, it is a medical emergency and you need to call your doctor and go to the hospital.
+If a person with diabetes is experiencing DKA, it is a medical emergency and you need to call your doctor and go to the hospital.

 Diabetes has several long-term complications.
-These can happen to Type 1 or Type 2 diabetics when blood sugar is not well managed.
+These can happen to people with Type 1 or Type 2 Diabetes when blood sugar is too high or low.
 They may not show up for years, but high blood sugar increases the potential of these.

 - Cardiovascular Disease Diabetes can cause several problems with the heart.
-Diabetics have a higher chance of heart disease and stroke than non-diabetics.
+People with diabetes have a higher chance of heart disease and stroke than people without diabetes.

 - Neuropathy (Nerve Damage) High blood sugar can damage the nerves.
 This is most commonly seen in the legs as tingling, numbness or pain.
 It starts in the toes and fingers and can spread.
 The nerves of the digestion system can also be affected.

-- Infections It is important to be careful of the areas that have poor circulation, particularly on the feet, because they do not heal as well as a non-diabetic.
+- Infections It is important to be careful of the areas that have poor circulation, particularly on the feet, because they do not heal as well as for someone without diabetes.
 A simple cut or blister can become infected if not treated properly.

 - Nephropathy (Kidney Damage) Diabetes can damage the filtering system of the kidneys.
 This can result in irreversible damage that will require a person to need dialysis or a kidney transplant.

 - Retinopathy (Eye Damage) High blood sugar damages the blood vessels in the eye.
 If blood sugar is not managed well, it can lead to blindness.
-Diabetics are also at risk for other eye problems such as cataracts.
-This is why diabetics should get a regular eye exam.
+People with diabetes are also at risk for other eye problems such as cataracts.
+This is why people with diabetes may consider getting a regular eye exam.